jesusyanez/LoL-Discord-Bot/README.md

-# LoL Party Game - Discord Bot
+# :zap:LoL Party Game - Discord Bot:zap:
 - Discord bot that asks, "Who is the best {champ_name} player in this server?"
 - Great game if you want to argue and have a laugh with your friends!